bamford/lvm-rsync-backup/README.md

 This should produce a folder `daily.0`.

 If everything looks ok, add these scripts to your cron table.
-Here we pick some random times in the evening to avoid all the backups occuring at the same time:
+Here we pick some random times in the evening to avoid all the backups occurring at the same time:

     min=`shuf -i 0-59 -n1`
     daily_hour=`shuf -i 21-23 -n1`